murphyki/BitsAndBobs/dev_setup/README.md

 1. Install and use [minikube](https://github.com/kubernetes/minikube)
 2. Install a single node cluster using [kubeadm](https://kubernetes.io/docs/tasks/tools/install-kubeadm/)

+Note:
-Note: Favour a single node luster over minikube as it gives much better performance and is not as resource hungry.
+- Favour a single node cluster over minikube as it gives much better performance and is not as resource hungry.

 ### Minikube Setup
 - Change directory to the `BitsAndBobs/dev_setup` repo